Kilesa – Relationship to Akusala, Kusala, and Puñña Kamma

 12. More information on kilesa (in terms of cetasika) at “What Are Kilesa (Mental Impurities)? – Connection to Cetasika” and “Cetasika – Connection to Gati.”

-Note: The current post replaces an old post, “Kusala and Akusala Kamma, Puñña and Pāpa Kamma.”
+Note: This post replaces an old one, “Kusala and Akusala Kamma, Puñña and Pāpa Kamma.”